Michelle Legge

 $800 - $0 = $800.
 You report a capital gain of $800 on your Schedule 3 Form.

 In even better news, because there is no purchase transaction for an airdrop, they also can’t be considered subject to Income Tax at the point of a subsequent sale.
-So both receiving airdrops and selling the asset later on is tax free in Germany.
-Win!

 How are airdrops taxed in other countries?

-As you can see, the tax treatment of airdrops really depends on where you live.
+The tax treatment of airdrops really depends on where you live.
 And to make things more confusing, many countries haven’t given any clear guidance at all, which often leaves crypto investors guessing.

 As a general rule, it’s a good idea to follow your country’s approach to other crypto transactions.
 If, for example, coins from a crypto fork are treated as income, there’s a good chance airdrops will be too.
 When in doubt, assume the tax office is watching.
+You can learn more about the rules where you live in our crypto tax guides.

-All you need to do is tag your airdrop transactions and Koinly will calculate your cost basis and any subsequent capital gain from a sale.
+All you need to do is tag your airdrop transactions, and Koinly will calculate your cost basis and any subsequent capital gain from a sale.

 If you live in a country where airdrops are treated as income, you can head into the settings page of your Koinly account and turn "treat airdrops as income?" on.
 Koinly will then calculate the Income Tax for airdrops and add them to your income report.

 Once everything is correct, go ahead and download your crypto tax report from the Koinly Tax Reports page.
 Koinly offers a number of different tax reports to choose from.
 At tax time, you can submit your report to your accountant, invite your accountant to view your Koinly profile, or file your taxes yourself.
-Sign up and get started!